Alternative Medicine Pain Management Funded by NIH

-This recent development further reflects the NIH’s commitment to learning more about chronic pain, its causes, and alternatives to the traditional approach of treating pain with prescription drugs, a practice which often leads to prescription drug abuse.
+This recent development further reflects the NIH’s commitment to learning more about chronic pain, its causes, and alternative pain management.
+Separate from the traditional approach of treating pain with prescription drugs, a practice which often leads to prescription drug abuse.

 Last year, NIH funded studies on chronic pain to the tune of $386 million.

 “While opioid pain medications have improved the quality of life for millions who suffer from pain, they can also produce harmful consequences, including addiction,” says Nora D. Volkow, M.D., director of the National Institute on Drug Abuse (NIDA), the institute responsible for coordinating the project.

 Opportunities Are On The Rise